Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 M584 X70.0 Y71.0 ; set X and Y drivers
 M906 X1600 Y1600 ; set the max current to use for X and Y

-; M350 and M92 are optional, only required if open loop operation is planned:
+; M350 and M92 are required:
-M350 X32 Y32 ; set steps/mm to 32 for open loop mode operation
+M350 X16 Y16 I1 ; set steps/mm to 16 with interpolation for open loop mode operation
-M92 X160 Y160 ; steps/mm for a 20 tooth gt2 pulley for open loop operation
+M92 X80 Y800 ; steps/mm for a 20 tooth gt2 pulley.
 ```

 Note the initial PID values will need to be [tuned to the particular motion system](https://docs.duet3d.com/en/User_manual/Tuning/Duet_3_1HCL_tuning).